The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 Audi's third generation SQ5 switches to petrol power.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

-The third generation Audi SQ5 packs a 367PS petrol powerplant into the brand's rejuvenated take on what a premium mid-sized SUV should be.
-Do you really need that much power?
-Not really.
-Would you like it though?
-You bet.
-It's not cheap but it does bring a welcome shot of sparkle to the Q5 line up.
+The third generation Audi SQ5 packs a 367PS petrol powerplant into the brand's rejuvenated take on what a premium mid-sized sporting SUV should be.
+It's not the fastest contender of its kind, but it might arguably be the most complete one - and it brings a welcome shot of sparkle to the Q5 line up.

 To see the full road test text contact us on 0330 0020 227